firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-45:17">I will make thy name to be remembered in all generations: therefore shall the people praise thee for ever and ever.</p>

-<p id="psa-46:1"><To the chief Musician for the sons of Korah, A Song upon Alamoth.> God is our refuge and strength, a very present help in trouble.</p>
+<p id="psa-46:1">God is our refuge and strength, a very present help in trouble.</p>

 <p id="psa-46:2">Therefore will not we fear, though the earth be removed, and though the mountains be carried into the midst of the sea;</p>